turbine-kreuzberg/page-transitions/README.md

 - v0.1.1
 - Compatibility for Internet Explorer version 10 and higher // Transition styles for IE

+#### 06. February 2014
+- v0.2
+- replace only parts in head element
+- free choose of container to slide
+- removed jQuery dependency
+- shortened/optimized transition styles

 ## Further notes
-Created and modified by [Ricardo Hildebrand] and developed at [Votum](http://www.votum.de/) in Berlin, Germany.
+Created and modified by [Ricardo Hildebrand] & [Thomas Heuer] and developed at [Votum](http://www.votum.de/) in Berlin, Germany.